 Key insights

-• Did your home sustain damage from a hail storm or another weather event?
+- Did your home sustain storm or hail damage?
 Your first step is to call a licensed roofing contractor.

-After a hail storm or intense weather event, homeowners may worry that their roof has been damaged.
-“If a roof is in need of repair or replacement, some tell-tale signs are that shingles or granular debris are found in your gutters, yard or driveway,” said Scott Teece, vice president of sales for Edina Realty Insurance.
+After a hailstorm or intense weather event, you may worry that your roof was damaged.
+“If a roof needs repair or replacement, some tell-tale signs are that shingles or granular debris are found in your gutters, yard or driveway,” said Scott Teece, vice president of sales for Edina Realty Insurance.*

-If you’re seeing debris and damage, you’ll want to see if the damage is covered by your homeowner’s insurance policy.
-Here are insights you can use to determine damage and file a claim.
+If you observe debris and damage, you’ll want to check your homeowner’s insurance policy to determine whether the damage is covered.
+Here are tips to help you identify damage and file a claim.

 What steps should I take when filing a claim for roof damage from a storm?

-1. First, call a contractor who will assess the damage and determine if it was caused by hail, snow damage or another covered event.
+- First, call a contractor to assess the damage and determine if it was caused by hail, snow damage or another covered event.

-2. If the contractor finds this level of roof damage, call your insurance company to file a claim.
-Have your policy number and the date of the hail storm ready when you call.
+- If the contractor finds this level of roof damage, call your insurance company to file a claim.
+Have your policy number and the date of the hailstorm ready when you call.

-If the adjuster agrees that the damage needs to be fixed and will be covered by your homeowner’s policy, the roofer can begin the process of fixing up the roof.
+If the adjuster agrees that the damage needs to be fixed and will be covered by your homeowner’s policy, the roofer can begin the process of repairing or replacing the roof.

 What if the adjuster and contractor disagree on the damage?

-This isn’t uncommon — and it doesn’t necessarily mean your claim will be denied, says Teece.
-“If the insurance adjuster and contractor aren’t in agreement on the cause or level of damage, the homeowner should request that they speak to one another and try to reach alignment.
+This isn’t uncommon, and it doesn’t necessarily mean your claim will be denied, says Teece.
+“If the insurance adjuster and contractor aren’t in agreement on the cause or level of damage, the homeowner should request that they speak to one another and try to reach an agreement.
 In some cases, they may reach a consensus that satisfies everyone.”

 When can the roofer get started?